Delays in bail hearings are another example of Saskatchewan's `apartheid': Beaudin - The Turtle Island News

 In 1993, 70-year-old farmer Anthony Joseph Dolff picked up Odelia and Nerissa, then aged 20 and 18, respectively, from their home on Keeseekoose First Nation in Saskatchewan and took them to his nearby home in the area of Kamsack, about 230 km northeast of Regina.

-Dolff propositioned the women after a night of drinking, which led to a confrontation with Keshane.
+Dolff propositioned the women after a night of drinking, which led to a confrontation with the cousin.
 Dolff was stabbed, strangled with a phone cord and had a television thrown on his head.
 He died at the scene.

 But all three were convicted of second-degree murder in 1994.
 The sisters received life sentences.
 Odelia is now living in a halfway house in Winnipeg, while Nerissa is still incarcerated in B.C.’s Fraser Valley.